There are two methods of getting a Word document into ALL In Learning:

 First, Format the Word Document Correctly

-(After importing, you'll be able to rename it in Lessons tab > Actions > Properties)
+(After importing, you can rename it in the Lessons tab > My Assessments > Actions > Properties.)

-- Questions numbers must be formatted using a Numbered List followed by the text and/or image.
+Questions numbers must be formatted using a Numbered List followed by the text and/or image.

-- Answer options must be formatted using a Numbered List, and be formatted as: A. B. C. D.
+- Multiple Choice answer options must be formatted using a Numbered List, and be formatted as: A. B. C. D.